appscode/blog/content/post/kubeform-announcement/index.md

 9) If the resource is being Deleted then the resource phase is Terminating.
 10) The KubeForm Controller (KFC) deletes the resource after the respective cloud resource get destroyed.

-In this release, we have re-designed the Kubeform architecture.
-Kubeform controller is now divided into 5 different controllers, one controller for each cloud provider.
-Kubeform currently supports 5 major cloud providers, Google, AWS, Azure, Linode & DigitalOcean.

 ## No Dependency on Terraform CLI

 We removed dependency from the Terraform CLI.
 Previously, we used the terraform CLI in the Kubeform controller to provision the cloud resources.
 But, from this release, we are not using the Terraform CLI anymore, instead, we are using the respective resource APIs to manage the resources via the Kubeform controllers.